The Persian Calendar: History, Structure, and Cultural Significance

 What Is the Persian Calendar?

-The Persian Calendar is a solar calendar that aligns its months precisely with the solar year.
-It consists of 12 months, with the first six months containing 31 days each, the next five months 30 days each, and the final month either 29 or 30 days, depending on the leap year.
+The Persian Calendar is a solar calendar that aligns precisely with the astronomical solar year.
+It consists of twelve months: the first six months have 31 days, the next five have 30 days, and the final month has 29 or 30 days depending on whether the year is a leap year.

 Historical Roots of the Persian Calendar